 Common Career Mistakes and How to Avoid Them

-Are you doing everything to progress the status of your career but without success?
-Have you ever considered why your coworker or friend is promoted while you are still stuck in the same place?
-In reality, the majority of us make common mistakes when we work, which slows our development.
-Continue reading to learn about the mistakes we make and how to prevent them.
+Are you doing everything possible to improve you career but without success?
+Have you ever thought about why your friend or colleague is promoted while you are stuck in the same place?
+It’s true that a lot of us make a few common errors when we work, which slows our development.
+Learn about the mistakes we make and how they can be avoided.

 Key Takeaways

-- Seek Mentoring, Continuing Education and Transferable Skill Set Development to stay competitive.
+- Seek Mentoring, Continuing Education and Transferable Skill Set development to remain in the game.

 Not Establishing Goals

-Do you possess a precise idea of where you’d like to be in the next one year or two?
-Failing to set achievable goals will hinder progress.
-Establish clear long-term and short-term goals that prioritize those that will have the highest impact on your career advancement.
-To increase your satisfaction at work make sure that your goals align with your personal preferences.
+Do you have a clear idea of where you’d like to be in the next year, or two?
+Setting goals that are realistic can slow progress.
+Establish clear long-term and short-term goals, focusing on those that have the greatest impact on your career advancement.
+In order to increase job satisfaction Make sure these objectives align with your personal goals.

 How Can You Network Better?